hypereikon.online @hypereikon

 containment latency pressure emergence

-Format / technique: a live A/V performance composed through live coding, image synthesis, real-time audiovisual transformation, and sonic composition.
+A live A/V performance composed through live coding, image synthesis, real-time audiovisual transformation, and sonic composition.
+Its technical system performs incubation, pressure, latency, and emergence as live behaviors.

-Presented at: Palacio Libertad, Buenos Aires; Magma Futura, Montevideo.
+Presented in 2025 at Palacio Libertad, Buenos Aires, and Magma Futura, Montevideo.

 Soft pink and green synthetic floral forms.
 Wide abstract cellular field in pink and yellow.
 White organism-like pods on dark background.
 Audience seated in a gallery with pink projection.
 Foggy mountain image with floating white forms.